tomaszeman/Xunit.Extensions.Ordering/README.md

 # Xunit.Extensions.Ordering
-Xunit extension that provides full support for ordering at all levels - test collections, test classes and test cases.
+Xunit extension that provides full support for ordering at all levels - **test collections**, **test classes** and **test cases**.The common scenarion where ordering is useful is integration testing if you cannot or you don't want to make each test method atomic.
-Extension provides full-featured AssemblyFixture implementation with same functionality as class and collection fixtures (including IMessageSink injection, support for IAsyncLifetime).
-Supports .NET Core 1.x, .NET Core 2.x. and may work in .NET 4.5.2+

 The common scenarion where ordering is useful is integration testing if you cannot or you don't want to make each test method atomic.

+Extension provides full-featured **AssemblyFixture** implementation with same functionality as class and collection fixtures (including IMessageSink injection, support for IAsyncLifetime).

+Supports *.NET Core 1.x, .NET Core 2.x.* and may work in *.NET 4.5.2+*

 ## Table of contents